makeandbuild/vessl/README.md

 * src/test/java/integration/com/makeandbuild/fixture/Fixture_IT.java has the tests for loading and purging data
 * src/test/resources/spring.xml definition of fixture sets up the meta data for the project and takes into account the ordering

+there are some tests
+* testAll() demonstrates how you can setup a set of resource files to be loaded in spring and purge() or load() as a complete set
+* testResourceSingularly() demonstrates on how to pass in a resource location to load a resoruce explicity
+* testEntityClassSingularly() demonstrates how to purge via a given Model class

 setup for function tests
 ------------------